 A person in the UK has a tax-free threshold of £12,570 for the years 2021/2022.

 I would increase this to £15,000.
 Allowing the tax-free threshold to at least cover the rock bottom basic cost of living in the UK.
 When you consider rent, food and transport I think it is a fair assessment to say that these values would equate to £15,000 for most people over the course of a year.

-Once tax does become payable, I would drop the percentages at which it is charged and add an additional tax band.
+Once tax does become payable, I would drop the percentages it is charged at and add an additional tax band.

 Currently the tax bands are: